Demetrius-Dixon/Monkanics/CONTRIBUTING.md

 ## Monkanics Codebase Documentation

-Documentation for Monkanics' codebase, game design, trivia, and more can be found in the `utilities > mk_documentation` folder.
+Documentation for Monkanics' codebase, game design, trivia, and more can be found in the `documentation` folder.

 This section details how Monkanics' codebase operates.
 While most folders, files, and functions are self-explanatory via their name, the way they connect aren't.